 - The ARIS surveys certainly underestimate the total number of Hindus in the U.S. because their telephone surveyors probably experienced extensive communication problems with many Hindu families and were unable to collect data from non-English speaking households.

 - The Hinduism Today estimate may be inaccurate because:

 - It assumed that followers of Hinduism, Islam, Christianity, etc. in India are equally likely to emigrate to the U.S...

 - It assumed that the immigrants have retained their Hindu affiliation since arriving in the U.S. and have not abandoned religious faith or adopted another religion.

 - It counted only Hindus who emigrated from other countries; it did not account for Americans of born in the U.S. who have adopted Hinduism.

-Our wild guess is that there are probably about 1.5 million Hindus in the U.S. If this estimate is low, it would certainly be correct in the near future because the Hindu population is increasing rapidly.
+Our wild guess is that there are probably about 2 million Hindus in the U.S. If this estimate is low, it will certainly be correct in the near future because the Hindu population is increasing rapidly.

 Hindus in Canada: